COSC-499-W2023/year-long-project-team-13/README.md

 ### 2. **Install Required Packages:** With the virtual environment activated (if you created one), proceed to install the necessary packages by running the following command in your terminal

 Depending on the system and environment already created, The command will be different.
-Here are the commands for different systems:
+Here are the commands for different systems to install the required packages in the virtual environment:

 ```console
 pip install -r requirements.txt